greg-katz/puzzlehunt-svc-neo4j/README.md

 The worst thing is that IDEA apparently doesn't have preview enabled when using the "evaluate expression" command in the debugger, so if you used that command to execute code that contained a text block it would throw an exception.

+# Musings on architecture
+- Is the desire for a GraphQL API another good reason to have a "domain data service"?
+Previously I was pretty down on the concept unless you're really in a place where you need the layer of flexibility between your data model and your clients.
+But if you want a GraphQL API, where else would you put it?
+  - I guess just having a GraphQL API for a data domain doesn't mean that internal services using that data domain need to use it...
+I could see some kind of compromise here where services that occupy that data domain do their own database calls to avoid issues of performance/scalability, and because they're more likely owned by the same team and thus have fewer issues with data model compatibility.
+But maybe "casual" users of the data domain get their data through the GraphQL API?
+Possibly a slippery slope here because what is a "casual" user, but I could at least see this as a potential compromise.

 # Getting started

 TODO: How to get the service and database up and running